LLNL/RAJAPerf/README.md

 > git submodule update
 ```

-Finally, use [CMake] to build the code.
-The simplest way to build the code is
+RAJA and the Performance Suite are built together using the same CMake
+configuration.
+For convenience, we include some scripts in the 'scripts'
+directory some associated configuration files in the 'host-configs'
+that illustrate how to build the code on various platforms at LLNL.
+Each
-to create a build directory in the top-level RAJA Performance Suite directory
+build script will create a descriptively-named build space directory in
+the top-level erformance Suite directory, and run CMake with a configuration
+appropriate for the platform and compilers used.
+After CMake completes,
+enter the build directory and type 'make' (or 'make -j' for parallel) to
+build the code.

+You can also create your own build directory and run CMake with your own
-(in-source builds are not allowed!) and run CMake from there; i.e., :
+arguments from there; e.g., :
 ```
 > mkdir my-build
 > cd my-build
 > cmake <cmake args> ../
-> make
+> make -j
 ```

-RAJA and the Performance Suite are built together using the same CMake
-configuration.
-For convenience, we include some scripts in the 'scripts'
-directory some associated configuration files in the 'host-configs'
-that illustrate how to build the code on various platforms.
+The provided configurations will build RAJA unit tests by default.
+After the
+code builds, you can type 'make test' to verify that everything is working
+properly.

 * * *

 # Running the suite

-The suite is run by invoking the executable in the top-level performance
+The suite is run by invoking the executable in the 'bin' directory in the
-suite 'src' directory in the build space.
+build space.
 For example, giving it no options:
 ```
-> ./extra/performance/src/raja-perf.exe
+> ./bin/raja-perf.exe
 ```
 will run the entire suite (all kernels and variants) in their default
 configurations.